 An oral and maxillofacial specialist is thoroughly qualified to repair lesiones en la cara.
 These professionals are well versed in emergency care, acute treatment, and long-term reconstruction and rehabilitation – not just for physical reasons, but for emotional ones as well.
 Injuries to the face, by their very nature, impart a high degree of emotional as well as physical trauma to patients.
 The science and art of treating these injuries requires special training involving a “hands on” experience and an understanding of how the treatment provided will influence the patient’s long-term function and appearance.

-Dr. Mancia, Dr. Spagnoli y Dr. Hussain meet and exceed these modern standards.
-They are trained, skilled, and uniquely qualified to manage and treat facial trauma.
+Dr. Mancia, Dr. Spagnoli y Dr. Hussein meet and exceed these modern standards.
+They are trained, experto, and uniquely qualified to manage and treat facial trauma.
 They are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:

 - Facial lacerations

 - Intraoral lacerations

 - Fractured facial bones (cheek, nose, or eye socket)

 The Nature of Maxillofacial Trauma

 There are a number of possible causes of facial trauma, such as motor vehicle accidents, accidental falls, sports injuries, interpersonal violence, and work-related injuries.
 Types of facial injuries can range from injuries to teeth to extremely severe injuries to the skin and bones of the face.
 Típicamente, facial injuries are classified as either soft tissue injuries (skin and gums), bone injuries (fracturas), o injuries to special regions (such as the eyes, facial nerves, or the salivary glands).